-To further optimise a website for a mobile audience we can use CSS features called ‘media queries’.
+A few years ago now Google moved to Mobile First preference in its algorithm.
+With the rise of the use of mobile phones, if decided that the website development needed to be responsive.
+To optimise a website for a mobile audience we can use CSS features called ‘media queries’.
 These detect the available screen size, device orientation and screen resolution.
 These features allow your website to behave differently for desktop, tablet and smartphone users.
 Along with whether the device is being held in a landscape or portrait position.
 These tools mean true optimisation of the layout and appearance of a website can be undertaken.
 Font sizes adjusted, buttons & navigation elements made ‘finger friendly’.
 And layouts adapted to tall portrait and wide landscape screens.

-A truly effective responsive design should ideally be built into a website from the beginning, however good results can be achieved by retro-fitting media queries to address issues where navigation elements are too small etc.
+A truly effective responsive website design should ideally be built into the development from the beginning, however good results can be achieved by retro-fitting media queries to address issues where navigation elements are too small etc.

 - Pros: Reasonably quick to implement requiring only CSS changes.
 Allows for full layout optimisation for mobile users.